Are you a theatre director or theatre designer looking for a context in which to examine your artistic process and/or explore new artistic paths?

 - The Master in Theatre believes that artistic research is a major contribution to the development of the artist.

-- The Master in Theatre advocates the meeting between scenographers and directors in a research context as an enrichment for both theatre disciplines.
+- The Master in Theatre advocates the meeting between scenographers and directors in a research context as enrichment for both theatre disciplines.

 - Performance is by definition an interdisciplinary art form.
 The Master in Theatre takes this a step further and focuses on transdisciplinarity: the exploration of alien, non-artistic, methodologies within the performance domain.